 5. Submit it

-For those who are selected for IPEM's CPD Scheme Audit, IPEM will require registrants to submit their summary record of CPD activities via mycareerpath®.
+For those who are selected for IPEM's CPD Scheme Audit, IPEM will require registrants to submit their summary record of CPD activities via mycareerpath® using the Reporting tool or completing and uploading the Summary of CPD Activity form.
 Please see the example submissions below with comments and feedback from the IPEM CPD Audit Panel from previous years using our paper based process to give you an idea of what the Panel are seeking.

 To view our CPD webinar, giving advice and guidance on how best to complete your CPD audit submission to ensure all standards are met, click here.